sprvtelida/maplibre-gl-draw/docs/API.md

 ## Styling Draw

-Draw uses a map style that adheres to the [Mapbox GL Style Spec](https://www.mapbox.com/mapbox-gl-style-spec/) with a few caveats.
+Draw uses a map style that adheres to the [Maplibre GL Style Spec](https://maplibre.org/maplibre-style-spec/) with a few caveats.

 **source**